-My decision to restrict your contact with this organisation is effective immediately and will last for [3 months/6 months/12 months].
-At that time, we will review your restriction and decide if it should be maintained, amended, or withdrawn.
+The decision to restrict your contact with Council organisation is effective immediately and will last for [3 months/6 months/12 months].
+At that time, I will review your restriction and decide if it should be maintained, amended, or withdrawn.

-I take these steps with the greatest reluctance, but [state reason for restriction - e.g. the equity and safety of other complainants and my staff], leaves me no alternative.
+I take these steps with the greatest reluctance, but [state reason for restriction - e.g., the equity and safety of other complainants and my staff], leaves me no alternative.

-Internal review of the decision is available by request to the CEO.
+Internal review of the decision is available by request to the General Manager.